fraware/evology/README.md

 4. Market decisions
 The funds observe market variables (price, fundamental value, random process) to decide their trading signal values for the period.
+First, we recompute fund wealth to use its latest values.
+Second, we update the fundamental value observed by the value investors.
+Then, we compute the noise process values for noise traders.
+We can then compute the trading signal values (TSV) of all agents and update their individual excess demand functions (EDF).

 * Compute trading signal values